-Football fans are known for their dedication, travelling miles to watch their beloved team play.
-But for super-volunteer, and the Checkatrade Trophy final Guest of Honour Mark Vosper, it's our EFL Match Days that he follows around the country most weekends, cumulatively journeying half-way round the globe to help raise funds and awareness for Prostate Cancer UK.
+Football fans can travel miles to watch their beloved team play.
+But for super-volunteer Mark Vosper, it's our EFL Match Days that he follows around the country most weekends, cumulatively journeying half-way round the globe to help raise funds and awareness for Prostate Cancer UK.
 We find out why he does it.

 Travel 12,478 miles from London and you could reach New Zealand, almost half way around the world.
 Yet the closest Mark Vosper has got to Kiwi territory is the south coast of England.

 That's because the 52-year-old Spurs fan covered that distance by going to 64 football matches over the last three seasons instead, as one of our army of Match Day volunteers across the country.
 Thanks to our official partnership with the EFL (the English Football League), our volunteers can be seen with their black donation buckets at the majority of EFL grounds, as well as Wembley finals, raising funds and awareness for Prostate Cancer UK.

 "When I started, I thought it would be a great way to mix my love of football and my desire to raise money for a charity that’s close to home," says Mark, whose father was diagnosed with prostate cancer ten years ago.

 "When he was diagnosed, none of us were clued up about it and my brother and I weren’t aware that we were at a greater risk due to the hereditary link.
 So that’s why I wanted to do something to spread the word and raise money.
 Thankfully my dad is OK but it could’ve been a different story, like it is for so many other men."